• Home

 Kahvaltı

 There’s breakfast, and then there’s Turkish breakfast.
-Known as kahvaltı, a Turkish breakfast spread splays out throughout the table.
-It often consists of oily olives, cucumber and tomatoes, thick white cheese, self-made jams, scorching sunny-side-up eggs, tahini pekmez (a sweet mix of tahini and grape molasses), and crunchy bread, and all served with infinite cups of tea.
+Known as kahvaltı, a Turkish breakfast spread is spread out on the table.
+It often consists of oily olives, cucumber and tomatoes, thick white cheese, self-made jams, scorching sunny-side-up eggs, tahini pekmez (a sweet mix of tahini and grape molasses), and crunchy bread, all served with infinite cups of tea.

 Midye Dolma

-The streets of Istanbul are alive all day and night time with companies hawking scrumptious snacks.
+The streets of Istanbul are alive all day and nighttime with companies hawking scrumptious snacks.
 One of the most enjoyable is midye dolma, rice-filled mussels served with a spritz of lemon juice.
-Once you consume one, it’s hard to stop; the seller will remember up the leftover shells to decide how many you owe.
-There are also restaurants focusing on midyear dolma.
-However, there’s something about consuming them streetside that provides to the experience.
+Once you consume one, it’s hard to stop; the seller will remember the leftover shells to decide how many you owe.
+There are also restaurants focusing on mid-year dolma.
+However, there’s something about consuming them streetside that contributes to the experience.

 Mantı